MileHacker Logo

 • Opt for hostels with dormitory beds or very basic local guesthouses.
 These present the lowest per-night costs.

-• Check local family-run inns for authentic experiences and good value.
+• Check local family-run inns for genuine experiences and good value.

-• Travel during the shoulder or low season when hotel prices generally stay lower due to reduced demand.
+• Travel between the high and low seasons when hotel prices generally stay lower due to reduced demand.

 • Many budget choices include free Wi-Fi, economizing on data costs.